ARMmbed/uvisor/docs/api/QUICKSTART.md

 }
 ```

 The macros `FEATURE_UVISOR` and `TARGET_UVISOR_SUPPORTED` in the configuration file above are automatically defined for C and C++ files, but not for assembly files.
-Since the uVisor relies on those symbols in some assembly code, we need to define them manually.
+Because the uVisor relies on those symbols in some assembly code, we need to define them manually.

 ---